hyperboria/docs/quickstart.md

     }

 Copy this info and paste it into the `cjdroute.conf` you generated.
 The peer info goes into the "connectTo" section under the "UDPInterface" section.

+**Note:** Under UDPInterface there are separate sections for IPv4 and IPv6 based peers, make sure you don't mix them up.

 Thats it, you're done!
 Fire up cjdns with

     sudo ./cjdroute < cjdroute.conf

-and its time to start testing things and getting involved
+If all goes well, cjdroute starts up a daemon in the background, and lets you know.
+You should see

+    1443702359 DEBUG Configurator.c:635 Cjdns started in the background

+If not, you probably have something wrong with the configuration file.

+Once cjdns starts up correctly, you're ready to start diving in.

 ### Step 4: Testing the network